Home

 All Rights Reserved

 The Acacia Flower: Each year the tree flowers.
 Depending on the variety, the flowers can be yellow, white, cream-colored, or a reddish-pink).
 Afterward, seed pods which are about three inches long, containing from five to six brownish-black seeds, ripen and turn from green to brown.
-When fully ripe, the Apods split to release the Acacia seeds.
+When fully ripe, the pods split to release the seeds.

 Seeds: Interestingly, unlike most plants, its seeds have a hard coating which, in most cases, is nearly impervious to water, therefore, germination does not usually occur unless some sort of pretreatment is first carried out.
-In nature, fire is the most common means of getting the seed pods to split open and reseed themselves.

-Acacia Seed as a Human Food Source
+As a Human Food Source

 As a human food source, it has been a subject of increasing interest and research in recent years.
 Much of this work is based on understanding the traditional Aboriginal use of many of these species.